breadbyte/patch1337-to-cpp/README.md

 # patch1337-to-cpp
 Converts a `.1337` file to a `.cpp` runtime patcher.

+Use case is for DLL Injection and automatic patching of the binary on runtime.

 Uses code from https://stackoverflow.com/a/48737037 to patch on runtime, thanks!

 Sample output: